Malabar Police: Plot

-Raja and Julie are lovers and they plan to elope to get married.
-On the way, they witness the murder of a minister; The murderer Varadappan tries to kill Raja and Julie too as they witnessed the murder; however, they escape and reache Chennai.
+Raja and Julie are lovers in Palakkad, Kerala.
+Raja is of Tamil ancestry, while Julie is from a Syrian Christian family.
+Julie's rich parents vehemently oppose their marriage and keep her in confinement.
+They eventually follow with their plan to elope at dawn, to get married.
+On the way, they witness the murder of minister Madhavan Nair; The murderer Varadappan tries to kill Raja and Julie too as they witnessed the murder; however, they escape and reach Chennai (the capital of Tamil Nadu) by train.

 Chinnasamy is a CBI officer who is appointed to investigate the murder of the minister.
-He comes to Chennai in search of Raja and Julie, knowing them to the only witnesses for the murder.
+He is also from a Tamil family, residing for three generations in Kerala.
+He comes to Chennai and starts to search for Raja with assistance from constable Govindan.
 Meanwhile, Nagarajan and Sivashankar are leading businessmen in Chennai but are business rivals.
-Chinnasamy sets his eyes on Nagarajan, a close aid of Varadarajan, doubting him to be the murderer of Varadarajan when he is killed in a blast after his arrest.
+Chinnasamy sets his eyes on Nagarajan, boss of Varadappan, doubting him to be the murderer of Varadappan when he is killed in a blast after his arrest.
 Sivashankar joins hands with Chinnasamy and helps him gather evidence against Nagarajan due to his business rivalry.
 Meanwhile, Raja and Julie accidentally get separated, and they keep searching for each other.
 Chinnasamy spots Julie and employs her as a maid in his home.

 Finally, Chinnasamy solves the case and finds that Sivashankar is the actual murderer.
-Chinnasamy pretended to doubt Nagarajan, which made him close to Sivashakar, helping him gather evidences.
-It is revealed that Sivashankar used Varadarajan as a spy employed with Nagarajan to know his business secrets and he was the real murderer.
-In the end, Raja and Julie are united with the help of Chinnasamy.
+Chinnasamy pretended to doubt Nagarajan, which made him close to Sivashankar, helping him gather evidences.
+It is revealed that Sivashankar used Varadappan as a spy employed with Nagarajan to know his business secrets and he was the real murderer.
+Sivasankar was a covert friend of Madhavan, and Madhavan had recently given Sivasankar a huge amount of black money for safekeeping.
+To prevent the money being returned, Sivasankar used Varadappan to finish off Madhavan Nair.
+In the end, Raja and Julie are united with the help of Chinnasamy as they return to Kerala, while Govindan is promoted to Inspector rank as he assisted to solve the 'criminal case'.